Supermarine Spitfire variants: specifications, performance and armament

 K9795, the 9th production Mk I, with 19 Squadron.

 Spitfire LF Mk Vb of 316 (Polish) "Warszawski" Squadron.
 This Spitfire has the "cropped" Merlin 45 series engine and the "clipped" wings.

 The British Supermarine Spitfire was one of the most popular fighter aircraft of the Second World War.
 The basic airframe proved to be extremely adaptable, capable of taking far more powerful engines and far greater loads than its original role as a short-range interceptor had allowed for.
 This would lead to 24 marks of Spitfire, and many sub-variants within the marks, being produced throughout the Second World War and beyond, in continuing efforts to fulfill Royal Air Force requirements and successfully combat ever-improving enemy aircraft.

-The Spitfire was also adopted for service on aircraft carriers of the Royal Navy; in this role they were renamed Supermarine Seafire.
+The Spitfire was also adopted for service on aircraft carriers of the Royal Navy; in this role type was redesignated as the Supermarine Seafire.
 Although the first version of the Seafire, the Seafire Ib, was a straight adaptation of the Spitfire Vb, successive variants incorporated much needed strengthening of the basic structure of the airframe and equipment changes in order to survive the demanding maritime environment.
 As a result, the later Seafire variants were usually heavier and, in the case of the Seafire XV/XVII and F. 47 series, they were very different aircraft to their land-based counterparts.

-It is notable that throughout the entire development process, which took place over twelve years, from 1935 through to 1948, there were no outstanding failures of the basic design: this is a real testament to the original genius of Reginald J. Mitchell, his successor Joseph Smith, and the design teams they led.
+It is notable that throughout the entire development process, which took place over twelve years, from 1935 through to 1948, there were no outstanding failures of the basic design.